Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Introduction

 \subsection{Article overview}

 We begin by introducing the system of interest in section \ref{System}, and proceed to demonstrate what can and cannot be learned from an exact diagonalisation of the Hamiltonian in section \ref{Diag}.
 From here, section \ref{LLTold} reviews known LLT, highlights its strengths and advantages, and presents a quick survey of the effect of the key parameters on localisation.
-In section \ref{Wmeaning}, we expose new aspects of the physical significance of the effective potential of LLT.
-Then, in section \ref{XiSaddles}, we extend known LLT to calculate the localisation length, as defined by the length scale of exponential decay in the tails of the eigenstates of the Hamiltonian, and directly test the method by comparison to exact eigenstates.
-In the process, we develop a simple and practical approximation to multidimensional tunnelling, discussed in section \ref{MultiDimTun}, which has many potential applications in other contexts.
-Interestingly, the localisation length associated with the eigenstates is shown to be a different quantity to that which would be probed by transmissive experiments; the latter is crudely estimated in section \ref{XiPeaks}.
+In section \ref{Wmeaning}, we show that the effective potential of LLT can be used to access the exponential decay in the low-energy eigenstates of the physical potential by comparing the eigenstates of the Hamiltonian with the two potentials.
+Then, in section \ref{XiSaddles}, we extend known LLT to calculate the localisation length at very low energies, as defined by the length scale of exponential decay in the tails of the eigenstates of the Hamiltonian, and directly test the method by comparison to exact eigenstates.
+This method breaks down at higher energies, together with the tunnelling picture, as we describe in detail in section \ref{HigherEs}.
+Here, we discuss the mechanisms by which the eigenstates extend to cover larger areas at higher energies, and explain why our method cannot capture this behaviour, which can no longer be viewed as a simple tunnelling process in the effective potential.
+In the course of our work (relevant at low energies), we develop a simple and practical approximation to multidimensional tunnelling, discussed in section \ref{MultiDimTun}, which has many potential applications in other contexts.

-Following a brief motivational discussion in section \ref{Transport}, section \ref{Trans} moves on to propose an experimental configuration that would allow to unambiguously observe Anderson localisation, and links the results of direct numerical modelling of such an experiment to the predictions of LLT.
+Following a brief motivational discussion in section \ref{Transport}, section \ref{Trans} moves on to propose an experimental configuration that would allow to unambiguously observe Anderson localisation.
 An excellent observable is examined which is robust, readily accessible in experiments, and has a clear physical interpretation.
-Moreover, it can be predicted from several theoretical approaches, thus allowing for their direct comparison.
-We also elucidate the significance of the energy distribution of the wavepacket used to probe the disorder and show how it may be accounted for when making predictions for realistic experiments.
+We show that this observable allows for the extraction of a length-scale that is correlated with the localisation length, as obtained from the density profiles in large systems.
+Advantages and disadvantages of this approach are discussed.